goldironhack/2017-Purdue-IronHack-Tutorials/session1/Github/Github-Tutorial.md

 For more details about how to setup Git and upload your project on your machine, please check the tutorial for [Linux](Github-Setup-For-Linux.md), [Mac](Github-Setup-For-Mac.md) and [Windows](Github-Setup-For-Windows.md)

-We will use https for authentication when we connect to GitHub server.
+It is easy to use https for authentication when you connect to GitHub server.
 SSH is also available and you can find more docuemnt [here](https://help.github.com/articles/connecting-to-github-with-ssh/) and video [here](https://www.youtube.com/watch?v=H5qNpRGB7Qw&t=609s).

-### 7. Clone a repository
+### 8. Clone a repository

   Every participant of Purdue Ironhacks is supposed to clone a repository to his/her computer.
 Cloning a repository is similar to downloading an entire project source code online, with the addition that all git objects are downloaed which saves the history of edits to the source code among other things.
 You would be given a link to clone from, the link is specific to each participant.
 For the purpose of this tutorial we would clone this [repo](https://github.com/priyankjain/image-grabber).